 The type of treatment you have depends on the type of birthmark and related conditions.
 Usually no treatment is needed for the birthmark itself.

 Large birthmarks that affect your appearance and self-esteem may be covered with special cosmetics.

-You may have surgery to remove moles if they they affect your appearance or have an increased cancer risk.
-Talk to your doctor how and when to remove any moles.
+You may have surgery to remove moles if they affect your appearance or raise your risk for cancer.
+Talk to your health care provider about how and when any of your moles should be removed.

-Nevus Outreach is a support group for people with large birthmarks called nevi.
+Nevus Outreach (www.nevus.org) is an organization that offers information and online support for people with large birthmarks.

-Large moles that are present at birth (congenital nevi) are more likely to become skin cancer (malignant melanoma).
+Large moles that are present at birth are more likely to become melanoma, a type of skin cancer.
 This is especially true if the mole covers an area larger than the size of a fist.
 The cancer risk is related to the size, location, shape, and color of the mole.

 - Skin cancer

 - Emotional distress if the birthmark affects appearance

 Have your health care provider examine any birthmark.
 Report any changes in the birthmark, such as these, to your provider: